Rudolf's Fountain

 "Even if harsh criticism may criticise some aspects of the statue, the whole must be described as highly successful and makes a beautiful, satisfying impression."

-In the editorial office of the Innsbrucker Tagblatt on 29 September 1877, the day the Rudolfsbrunnen was unveiled, people seem to have been reasonably satisfied with the result of the city's newest attraction.
-However, the design of the square had been preceded by heated discussions between liberal and conservative contemporaries.
+In the editorial office of the Innsbrucker Tagblatt On 29 September 1877, the day the Rudolfsbrunnen was unveiled, it seems that people were reasonably satisfied with the result of the city's latest attraction.
+The small park was surrounded by Wilhelminian-style houses like a small inner-city oasis and appeared contemporary and modern.
+However, the design of the square was preceded by heated discussions between liberal and conservative contemporaries.

 The 12 metre high figure on the fountain represents Duke Rudolf IV.
 The lower basin is flanked by griffins bearing coats of arms with the Tyrolean eagle and the imperial double-headed eagle.
 Friedrich Schmidt was commissioned with the planning.
 The future master builder of Vienna Cathedral was to become one of the most important architects of the neo-Gothic style in the Austro-Hungarian monarchy.
 Between Bolzano, Bohemia and Ruthenia, he realised many striking buildings, including the new south tower of St. Stephen's Cathedral and St. Nicholas Church in Innsbruck.
 He is not only an honorary citizen of the city of Innsbruck, but also has a magnificent grave of honour at Vienna's Central Cemetery.
 After the Second World War, the fountain, which had been damaged in an air raid, was renovated under Franz Baumann.